iximiuz/awesome-container-tinkering/ENVIRONMENTS.md

 Solutions to run containers locally and remotely.

-## Docker Desktop
+### Docker Desktop

+<a href="https://www.docker.com/products/docker-desktop/">Docker Desktop</a> - "The fastest way to containerize applications."

-## Podman Desktop
+### Podman Desktop

-https://github.com/containers/podman-desktop - Manage Podman and other container engines from a single UI and tray
+<a href="https://github.com/containers/podman-desktop">Podman Desktop</a> - "Manage Podman and other container engines from a single UI and tray."

-## Rancher Desktop
+### Rancher Desktop

-https://github.com/rancher-sandbox/rancher-desktop/ - Container Management and Kubernetes on the Desktop
+<a href="https://github.com/rancher-sandbox/rancher-desktop/">Rancher Desktop</a> - "Container Management and Kubernetes on the Desktop."

-## Lima: Linux virtual machines (on macOS, in most cases)
+### Lima

-https://github.com/lima-vm/lima Linux virtual machines, typically on macOS, for running containerd
+<a href="https://github.com/lima-vm/lima">Lima</a> - "Linux virtual machines, typically on macOS, for running containerd."

+### Colima

-## Colima - container runtimes on macOS (and Linux) with minimal setup
+<a href="https://github.com/abiosoft/colima">Colima</a> - "Container runtimes on macOS (and Linux) with minimal setup."

 ### nerdctl

-https://github.com/abiosoft/colima - Container runtimes on macOS (and Linux) with minimal setup
+<a href="https://github.com/containerd/nerdctl">nerdctl</a> - "contaiNERD CTL - Docker-compatible CLI for containerd, with support for Compose, Rootless, eStargz, OCIcrypt, IPFS, ..."

-## minikube
+### minikube

+<a href="https://github.com/kubernetes/minikube">minikube</a> - "Run Kubernetes locally."
+But there is more to it than just that :)